sebelga/gstore-cache/README.md

     });
 ```

-The above code could be simplified with the "wrap" helper.
+The above code can be simplified a lot with the "wrap" helper.

 ```js
 const Datastore = require('@google-cloud/datastore');